On Their Frontlines: The Lives of Japanese War Brides

 On Their Frontlines: The Lives of Japanese War Brides (線場のひと, Senjō no Hito) is a Japanese manga series written and illustrated by Marina Lisa Komiya.
 It was serialized on Leed Publishing's Torch Web manga website from April 2023 to January 2025.
+Set during and after WWII, the manga follows the lives of two Japanese women who marry American soldiers while their nation rebuilds.

+Premise

+The story follows Haru and Yoriko, two Japanese women who are separated during an air raid in the middle of WWII.
+On their own, they find different means of making ends meet (one works in a brothel while the other takes a low wage waitress job), and both of them end up marrying American soldiers.

 Publication

-Written and illustrated by Marina Lisa Komiya, On Their Frontlines: The Lives of Japanese War Brides was serialized on Leed Publishing's Torch Web manga website from April 20, 2023 to January 30, 2025.
-Its chapters were collected in two wideban volumes released from April 17, 2024 to April 21, 2025.
+Written and illustrated by Marina Lisa Komiya, On Their Frontlines: The Lives of Japanese War Brides was serialized on Leed Publishing's Torch Web manga website from April 20, 2023, to January 30, 2025.
+Its chapters were collected in two wideban volumes released from April 17, 2024, to April 21, 2025.

 In October 2025, Fantagraphics announced that they had licensed the series for English publication and would release the first volume in August 2026.
+The work was translated by Diana Taylor.